Near-Optimal Sample Complexity Bounds for Constrained MDPs: Discussion

 \section{Discussion}

 We proposed a model-based primal-dual algorithm for planning in CMDPs.
 Via upper and lower bounds, we proved that our algorithm is near minimax optimal for both the relaxed and strict feasibility settings.
 Our results demonstrate that solving CMDPs is as easy as MDPs when small constraint violations are allowed, but inherently more difficult when we demand zero constraint violation.
 Algorithmically, we required a specific primal-dual approach that involved solving a sequence of MDPs.
 In contrast, model-based approaches for MDPs~\citep{agarwal2020model,li2020breaking} allow the use of any black-box planner.
-In the future, we aim to extend our sample complexity results to black-box CMDP solvers.
+It is possible to obtain an $O\left(\frac{S^2 A}{(1 - \gamma)^3 \, \epsilon^2}\right)$ sample complexity for a black-box CMDP planner in the relaxed feasibility setting.
+However, the $O(S^2 A)$ dependence in the bound implies that we need to accurately estimate all entries in the transition probability matrix, and is therefore loose in the special case of unconstrained MDPs~\citep{agarwal2020model, li2020breaking}.
+In the future, we aim to extend our near-optimal sample complexity results to black-box CMDP solvers.